 Bail Bondsman’s Answer

-If you do not see information about additional fees for capture, ask the bond company.
-Any question PRIOR to signing the bail contract should be answered and any reputable bondsman will be glad to answer questions.
+- Any question PRIOR to signing the bail contract should be answered and any reputable bondsman will be glad to answer questions.

 While there is no excuse for missing court and skipping bail, we strongly encourage our client’s to notify us of any unusual circumstances so that we can advise them as to the best course of action.

-it’s always in the best interest of the defendant and cosignor to let your bondsman know of any problems they may be facing.
-If the cosignor believe the defendant is going to run, its best to tell the your bondsmen straight away.
+- If you’re the cosignor and believe the defendant is going to run, its best to tell the your bondsmen straight away.
 You may be able to sign off the bond, a bail bond forfeiture, so you’re not liable for the entire amount and associated fees.

 That about sums up answering the question about what happens if a defendant misses court.
 If you have something to add or would like to us to update the answer, please post your comments below.